Best toy cars with eyes for pretend play

 The mountain serves as a race track that they must drive off.
 They have also really added a racing element with the two spirals on either side.

-This way the cars can drive off at the same time and the question is who wins!
+So the cars ride off at the same time and the question is who will win!

-On top of the Wheel Well Motel is a button so that both cars start at the same time, so they drive down the mountain and through the waterfall.
+There is a button on top of the Wheel Well Motel so that both cars starting at the same time, they drive down the mountain and through the waterfall.

 The background of the mountain looks a bit cheap.
 For example, the waterfall is just some blue clear plastic hanging off the track.

-But my son has no problem with it and the cars run well.
+But my son has no problem with it and the cars drive well.

 Melissa & Doug Soft Pull-Back Cars